Zan-Hiro/Project-Library/README.md

 https://www.theodinproject.com/courses/javascript/lessons/library

-I finised for the most part of this project.
+I finised for the most part of this project.(demo here: https://zan-hiro.github.io/Project-Library/)

 But, localStorage part is not finished.(Optional part)